doc4d/docs/docs/ORDA/remoteDatastores.md

   * [dataClass.query()](../API/DataClassClass.md#query)
   * [entitySelection.query()](../API/EntitySelectionClass.md#query)

 *	Subsequent requests sent to the server on the same entity selection automatically reuse the optimization context and only get necessary attributes from the server, which accelerates the processing.
-For example in an entity selection-based list box, the learning phase takes place during the display of the first rows, next rows display is very optimized.
+For example, in an entity selection-based list box, the learning phase takes place during the display of the first row. the display of the next rows is optimized.

 * An existing optimization context can be passed as a property to another entity selection of the same dataclass, thus bypassing the learning phase and accelerating the application (see [Using the context property](#using-the-context-property) below).